ZHAW-Infosec-Research-Group/DIMBA/README.md

 + [Drozer](https://labs.mwrinfosecurity.com/tools/drozer/)
 + [ABE — Android Backup Extractor](https://github.com/nelenkov/android-backup-extractor)

-### VM Setup
+### Virtual Machine Setup
-If you want to run Android as a Virtual Machine a few additional steps are necessary.
-The following steps describe how to run Android as a VM with VirtualBox.
-It is possible to do the same procedure with a different Hypervisor like VmWare:
+To run Android as a virtual machine, some additional steps are necessary.
+The following steps describe how to do this with VirtualBox.
+It should also be possible to use different virtualization software such as VmWare:
-1. Get the Android VM image from [OSBoxes](https://www.osboxes.org/android-x86/#android-x86-71-vbox) (Android-x86 7.1-RC1 Nougat, 64bit VDI Image)
+1. Get the Android VirtualBox image **Android-x86 9.0-R2 Pie** from [OSBoxes](https://www.osboxes.org/android-x86/).
+More recent versions may also work, but this is the version with which the app was successfully tested.
 2. Get [VirtualBox](https://www.virtualbox.org/wiki/Linux_Downloads) if you don't have it already
 3. In VirtualBox, create a new VM
 4. Switch to Expert Mode